 Community building is central to the pedagogical approach of the Department of East-West Psychology.
 During the fall semester of each year, new students take the course EWP Community Retreat, where they connect with their cohort's members.
 In addition, the department organizes a social gathering at the beginning of the fall semester for all students and faculty, as well as an End-of-the-Year Celebration and other social events (such as the Thanksgiving Dinner and MA Integrative Seminar presentations).
 EWP students and faculty come together for EWP Social Gatherings at different venues and actively interact through a EWP Chat Room, which is used also for housing opportunities and academic discussion.
 EWP students are also supported to organize other community-building activities such as discussion groups (such as the ongoing doctoral research colloquium) or student retreats (with financial support from the department).

-During the last two academic years, with the support of the EWP Scholarship Program, EWP students presented in professional conferences such as the American Academy of Religion Annual Meeting, the American Psychological Association (APA) Annual Convention, the Society of Theoretical and Philosophical Psychology Meeting (APA Division 24), ITP Conference on Spirituality and Psychology, International Conference on the Teaching of Psychology, the International Conference on Expressive Arts (Lima, Peru), and the Daimonic Imagination Conference (University of Kent, UK), among many others.
+During the last two academic years alone, with the support of the EWP Scholarship Program, EWP students presented in professional conferences such as the American Academy of Religion Annual Meeting, the American Psychological Association (APA) Annual Convention, the Society of Theoretical and Philosophical Psychology Meeting (APA Division 24), ITP Conference on Spirituality and Psychology, International Conference on the Teaching of Psychology, the International Conference on Expressive Arts (Lima, Peru), The International Conference on the Teaching of Psychology, The International Conference on Learning, and the Daimonic Imagination Conference (University of Kent, UK), among many others.

-In addition, EWP students recently published articles in journals such as Asian Philosophy, Journal of Analytical Psychology, Journal of Humanistic Psychology, International Journal of Transpersonal Studies, Psychosis, ReVision, Archai: The Journal of Archetypal Cosmology, Journal of East-West Psychology, Journal of Child and Family Studies, and Somatics, as well as became Associate Managing Editors and Book Review Editors with the International Journal of Transpersonal Studies.
+In addition, EWP students and alums published articles in journals such as Asian Philosophy, Journal of Analytical Psychology, Journal of Humanistic Psychology, International Journal of Transpersonal Studies, Psychosis, ReVision, Archai: The Journal of Archetypal Cosmology, Journal of East-West Psychology, Journal of Child and Family Studies, and Somatics, as well as became Associate Managing Editors and Book Review Editors with the International Journal of Transpersonal Studies.